dphdmn/newEggBot/README.md

 - !wrsby [username] - get all wrs for that username
 - !wrupdate - update WR pages

-FMC-competion related commands:
+FMC-competion related commands (only in daily fmc channel):
+- !fmc - get current daily fmc information
-- !submit [solution] - submit solution to current fmc competition
+- !submit [solution] - submit solution to current daily fmc competition
-- !daily_scramble - get current scramble of fmc competition
-- !daily_open - start FMC competition [admin]
-- !daily_close - finish FMC competition [admin]

 PB/ranks-related commands
 - !getpb [user] [puzzle] - get pb for one of 30 main categories in tier ranks, puzzle for 3x3 to 10x10